-This publication contains an illustrative set of interim condensed consolidated financial statements for Good Group (International) Limited (the parent) and its subsidiaries (the Group) that is prepared in accordance with International Financial Reporting Standards (IFRS) for the six months ended 30 June 2021.
-These interim financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting and should be read in conjunction with the Group's annual financial statements as at 31 December 2020.
+This publication contains an illustrative set of interim condensed consolidated financial statements for Quality Holdings (Australia) Limited (the parent) and its subsidiaries (the Group) that is prepared in accordance with International Financial Reporting Standards (IFRS) for the six months ended 30 June 2022.
+These interim financial statements have been prepared in accordance with IAS 34 Interim Financial Reporting, equivalent to AASB 134 Interim Financial Reporting, and should be read in conjunction with the Group's annual financial statements as at 31 December 2021.
 The Group is a fictitious, large publicly listed manufacturing company.
 The parent company is incorporated in a fictitious country in Europe.
 The presentation currency of the Group is the euro (€).